ongxx107/FlashPhoto/PROJ_02_Automated_Assessment.md

 #### Testing Stamp Tool for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - The stamp tool does not stamp, it slides.
++ Pass: At least one test failed for Stamp Tool

 #### Testing Blur Filter for failure